-Over the last year Australia Zoo has donated nearly $60,000 in direct support.
+Since Australia Zoo became home to tigers in 2003, we have raised and donated over 1.5 million dollars to support tiger conservation in South East Asia with 100% of funds raised through tiger walks and encounters going directly toward tiger conservation projects.
 These funds have purchased much needed vehicles and equipment for anti-poaching patrols, as well as funded workshops for forest guards and wildlife rangers.

 The tiger can be saved but we have to act today.
-Australia Zoo is making a real difference in the fight to save the tiger in the wild; you can help too by supporting Wildlife Warriors Worldwide.
+Australia Zoo Wildlife Warriors is making a real difference in the fight to save the tiger in the wild; you can help too by donating to Wildlife Warriors.

 Big Cat Handler Supervisor